-The Group's periodical assessment of the infrastructure cost estimates in the current period using third party specialists has resulted in a reduction in the carrying value of investment property and provision for infrastructure cost as of 1 January 2022 by AED 1,262,622,000.
+In 2022, the Group's periodical assessment of the infrastructure cost estimates using third party specialists resulted in a reduction in the carrying value of investment property and provision for infrastructure cost by AED 1,262,622,000.

 Provisions are recorded at the present value of the expected cash outflows required to settle the obligation using a pre-tax discount rate that reflects current market assessments of the time value of money and risks specific to the obligation.